 As I previously wrote about, the card also offers some great protection benefits, like primarily collision damage waiver coverage on car rentals, trip cancelation and interruption protection, purchase protection, an extended warranty, and perhaps best of all, an amazing cell phone protection plan.
 That benefit is specifically worth pointing out, since I suspect we’ve all at one point or another broken a phone and kicked ourselves over it.
 That perk works as follows:

 Get up to $600 per claim in cell phone protection against covered theft or damage for you and your employees listed on your monthly cell phone bill when you pay it with your Chase Ink Business Preferred credit card.
 Maximum of 3 claims in a 12 month period with a $100 deductible per claim.

 With that in mind, I figured I’d talk a bit about who is eligible for the new Ink Business Preferred Card.

 Are you eligible for the Ink Preferred if you have the Ink Plus or Ink Bold?

 The great thing about the Ink Preferred is that it’s considered a new product, so you’re eligible for the welcome bonus on it even if you already have the Ink Plus or Ink Cash cards.
-That’s a great way to pick up 80,000 bonus points on a card that offers a great return.
+That’s a great way to pick up a new welcome bonus on a card that offers a great return.
 So as long as you’re eligible to apply for business cards you should be able to get approved for this card.

 Can you product change to the Ink Preferred?